nwiegand1/ByteHacks/README.md

 ## What's next for PrideBot

 Next for the Pride Map is to allow users to donate to the different organizations that are walking in the parade and learn more about them as they walk by.
 Also next for the PrideBot is the ability to ask users to rate locations so that it is a more simplified experience.
-Also n